frontend/toolbox/new-variant.md

 $ yo toolbox:variant
 ```

-You will need on which component to attach this variant and what's it name.
+You will need on which component to attach this variant and what it's name.

 ## File structure